evanarlian/kaggle-aimo2/huikang.md

   * if the counter is empty (either by no answer or failed int parsing), return 210 magic number

 # recap
-* the most interesting thing is the timing, earlier questions are given more time, but the later will be speedrunning due to less time.
+the most interesting things from the solution:
+* timing, earlier questions are given more time, but the later will be speedrunning due to less time.
+* prompt, mod 1000 are being performed from the model itself